publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch41/m__us_usc_t16_s2103c.md

         If a State elects to receive a grant under this subsection—

-            (A) the Secretary shall use a portion of the funds made available under subsection (m) of this section, as determined by the Secretary, to provide a grant to the State; and
+            (A) the Secretary shall use a portion of the funds made available under subsection (m), as determined by the Secretary, to provide a grant to the State; and

             (B) the State shall use the grant to carry out the Forest Legacy Program in the State, including the acquisition by the State of lands and interests in lands.